 Indices measure the performance of a group of stocks.
 Rather than just focusing on the individual growth or performance of a singular company, indices allow you to gauge the overall health and strength of a market, and you will have heard them being frequently referred to in the media.
 You might have also heard them called stock indices, share indices, or simply the stock market.

-Different indices track different groups of stocks.
-In the US, indices such as the Dow Jones, the NASDAQ, and the S&P 500 track the performance of the New York Stock Exchange and include essentially all the top companies that you can think of across various sectors including tech, banking, health, and much more.
+Different indices track different groups of shares.
+In the UK, the FTSE 100 tracks the performance of the London Stock Exchange and includes companies like Shell, BP, HSBC, Vodafone and BT.
 Other indices might have a broader focus, such as entire region or continent – while others only look at a specific sector or industry.

 Here are some of the most popular indices:

 - Wall Street (reflects Dow Jones): The 30 ‘blue-chip’ companies on the New York Stock Exchange, including Apple, Intel, Exxon Mobil and Goldman Sachs

 - S&P 500 (US SP 500): the most widely used measure of the US stock market, the Standard and Poor’s (S&P) tracks the prices of the biggest 500 companies listed on the New York Stock Exchange and the NASDAQ.
 It includes all the companies listed on the Dow, plus 470 others

 - FTSE 100 (UK 100): the FTSE tracks the prices of the biggest companies by market capitalisation listed on the London Stock Exchange.
 The largest companies in the index are usually found in the mining, energy (particularly oil and gas) and financial services sectors.